darius/cant/guide.md

 retrieve them, then finally went back into a listener loop -- an ordinary top-level one.

-The debugger can inspect the sequel and the evil, and resume the computation if you wish.
+The debugger can inspect the sequel and the evil, and 'resume the sequel' (continue the computation) if you wish.

 In a full-powered setting like the listener, you can manage the signal handler yourself: